 The Gift that Keeps Giving

-After receiving my Christmas gifts, the boys brought out one more surprise present.
-They explained it was to encourage my new blog, by fueling my craft and party projects.
+After opening our Christmas gifts, the boys brought out one more surprise present.
+They explained it was to encourage my new blog, and help to fuel craft and party projects.
 That’s when they carried out this giant crate filled with artistic supplies and a very generous Michael’s gift card!

 And look at that gift presentation!
 Maybe they do take a little after their mom?
 I teared all up because I didn’t really think they had been paying that much attention or were much interested in mom’s new hobby.

 And, I loved that they made the time to shop together after coming home.
 I still smile when I picture my grown sons cruising the aisles of Michael’s LOL.

 How to Create Sweetheart Wreath in 5 Steps

 I’ve made a number of deco mesh wreaths over the past few years, and although some are more time-intensive than others, the process is pretty straight forward.